 Trumbull College Awards

 In addition to the many funding resources available to students throughout the university, a small number of fellowships and awards is administered through Trumbull College.
 Application to these fellowships, unless otherwise specified, is directly submitted to the Head’s Office.
-Some of these awards require participation in the Mellon Forum if you choose to be part of that group, where students in their senior year present their work to a group of their peers, an exhibition in the Trumbull Art Gallery, or a performance in the Nick Chapel Theater in Trumbull.
+Some of these awards require participation in the Mellon Forum if you choose to be part of that group, where students in their senior year present their work to a group of their peers, an exhibition in the Trumbull Art Gallery, or a performance in the Nick Chapel Theater in Amount: Maximum $500

 Stephen S. Gurney Summer Travel Fellowship for Trumbull Juniors